aliebuck/react-use-keypress/README.md

 ## Browser Support

-Includes a shim for the `KeyboardEvent.key` property to handle inconsistencies from Internet Explorer and older versions of Edge and Firefox.
+Includes a shim for the `KeyboardEvent.key` property to handle inconsistencies in older browsers.

 ## Requirements

-Requires a minimum of React version 16.8.0 for the Hooks API.
+Requires React 16.8.0 or higher (Hooks API).